Stick to Your Resolutions This Year (Finally!)

 When I first sit down with a client or member, the first topic we cover is food strategy.
 We go over it in detail.
 Those who follow the plan get fast and consistent results.

-So it’s the food?
+So it’s the Food?

 You eat pretty healthy, so shouldn’t that do it?
 Here’s some insight: The universe doesn’t care if you are eating healthy; the universe only cares if you are eating to change your body composition.